Skip to main content

 — Donald Knuth, Claude Cycles

 Treat this as evidence that frontier reasoning models can occasionally contribute non-trivial mathematical value.
-Do not treat it as evidence that model output is self-verifying.
-Keep proof validation and independent checks in the loop.
+It is not evidence that model output is self-verifying -- keep proof validation and independent checks in the loop.

 AI Model Releases: Useful, Cheap, and Still Easy to Misuse